CS5520FeinbergFall2023/group-project-group-5/README.md

     - Get one certain channel of the image (result in one colored image) by calling image.channelSplit(channel).

 - public Image blur(Image image) throws IllegalArgumentException
-    - Blur the image by using the blur matrix in image.filtering(blur)
+    - Split the image with the given percentage and axis, and blur the first image by using the blur matrix in image.filtering(blur)
         ```
         {{0.0625f, 0.125f, 0.0625f},
         {0.125f, 0.25f, 0.125f},
         {0.0625f, 0.125f, 0.0625f}}
         ```
+    and combine them back together.

 - public Image getValue(Image image) throws IllegalArgumentException
     - Get value of the image by calling image.mapElement(Pixel::max).

 - public Image getIntensity(Image image) throws IllegalArgumentException
     - Get intensity of the image by calling image.mapElement(Pixel::avg).

 - public Image getLuma(Image image) throws IllegalArgumentException
     - Get luma of an image by using the luma matrix in image.filtering(blur).
     ```